nathanhleung/fallback/www/docs/quickstart.md

 Another alternative is HAProxy, which [supports proxying over both TCP and HTTP](https://www.haproxy.com/blog/layer-4-and-layer-7-proxy-mode/).
 You could use [HAProxy's connection limiting, queueing](https://www.haproxy.com/blog/protect-servers-with-haproxy-connection-limits-and-queues/), and [rate-limiting features](https://www.haproxy.com/blog/four-examples-of-haproxy-rate-limiting/) to control the load on your blockchain RPCs.

+See the [`Dockerfile`](https://github.com/nathanhleung/fallback/blob/main/src/example/Dockerfile) in `src/example` for an example one-container setup with HAProxy.

 ## 9. Next steps

 You can write any sort of web app with fallback().